Norway & North Cape – Magic of the Arctic Winter

 Kristiansund’s location on four sea islands in the Norwegian Sea has provided the town with a wealth of opportunities in the fishing, shipbuilding, and oil industries.
 Today, Kristiansund is known as Norway’s ‘dried cod capital’ because of its longtime export of salted dry fish.

-Our included activity today is a scenic bus ride along the renowned Atlantic Road - one of Norway’s most-visited tourist destinations.
+You may choose to enjoy a scenic bus ride along the renowned Atlantic Road - one of Norway’s most-visited tourist destinations.
 The 5-mile long highway – one of Norway’s National Scenic Routes – spans a total of eight bridges and is surrounded by amazing landscapes and the open sea.
 The excursion ends in Molde, where you rejoin the ship.

 Molde is known as the ‘City of Roses,’due to the city’s many lush, blooming rose gardens.
 The city’s viewpoint affords fantastic views across Molde, the fjords, archipelagos, and the distant snowy peaks of the Romsdal Alps.